 As citizens of Latvia, we expect to be heard and to be treated with respect.
 Nevertheless, still too many people feel insecure and disrespected.
 We are yet to find ways to involve people representing socially disadvantaged groups and those people whose Latvian language proficiency is limited.

 That is why we look with much interest to our European friends and colleagues to see what they are doing to make discussions more inclusive.
 I was amazed by the scale and ambition of Le grand debat (Great debate) organized in France last year that involved thousands of meetings and millions of contributions collected from people.
 Even more inspiring was La Convention citoyenne pour le climat (Citizens' Convention for the climate) where randomly selected citizens - representing different age groups, different regions, different professions - were entrusted to come up with their proposals to limit climate change.

 These examples illustrate that trust is a two-way process.
 Contemporary democracy requires not only that people trust their institutions, but also that the representatives of institutions trust and respect the people.

-It might sound obvious, but it's not.
+This might sound obvious, but it is not.
 In a way, it requires a leap of faith.
 You have to believe that non-experts will manage get to the core of a complicated social issue, deliberate on in constructively, and then come up with well-considered suggestions.
 It's hard to believe, but that is exactly what happens.